serenity-is/docs/tutorials/movies/the_cast_and_characters_they_played.md

 > Another way to access that lookup is *Q.GetLookup('MovieDB.Person')*.
 The one in PersonRow is just a shortcut.

-All lookups have a ItemById dictionary, that allows you to access an entity of that type by its ID.
+All lookups have a ItemById dictionary that allows you to access an entity of that type by its ID.